ratel-enclave/ratel/README.md

   * Ubuntu\* 16.04.1 LTS Desktop 64bits
   * Ubuntu\* 16.04.1 LTS Server 64bits
 - Ensure that you have a machine with hardware support for Intel(R) SGX:
-  * Please check [SGX-hardware](https://github.com/ayeks/SGX-hardware) for more details
+  * Please check [SGX-hardware](https://github.com/ayeks/SGX-hardware) for a list of supported hardwares.

 ### Building with Intel(R) SGX Dependencies:
 The Linux Ratel SGX software stack is comprised of the Intel(R) SGX driver, the modified Intel(R) SGX SDK, and the modified Intel(R) SGX Platform Software (PSW).
 To build all the dependencies for Ratel completely, do the following steps: